rohan-paul/Awesome-JavaScript-Interviews/Redux/README.md

 ### 5> That reducer returns a new state and given the old state and the action object, the new state becomes the stored state.

 ### 6> That store then is fed-back into React and calls forth the final updated state.

-Again I’ll walk through a simple example to show how a user input could trigger a state change that is reflected by a different part of the screen.

-The user clicks a button in the app and a component prop is called like a function.

-The corresponding container dispatches an action.
-This happens because the prop (which was just called in the container) is tied to an action dispatcher using mapDispatchToProps (in the container).

-A reducer ‘hears’ that action and runs a function which returns a new state with specific modifications.

-The container ‘knows’ that state has changed and modifies a specific prop in the component as a result of the mapStateToProps function.

-The component now has a prop that has officially changed due to a new state being generated, so if that prop is responsible for any any visible UI, the user will see it change automatically.

 #### Further Reading